bsinno1/Data-Science-Projects/README.md

 Working with Realty data will not always be completely familiar - from time to time, you'll encounter data from peculiar sources, operating with peculiar measurements.
 Let's work with something exotic to keep you on your toes: a real estate agency has an archive of sales ads for realty in St. Petersburg, Russia, and the surrounding areas collected over the past few years.You need to learn how to determine the market value of real estate properties.

 ### The task:
 Your task is to define the parameters.
 This will make it possible to create an automated system that is capable of detecting anomalies and fraud.
 There are two different types of data available for every apartment for sale.
-The first type is users\'€™ input.
+The first type is users\' input.
 The second type is received automatically based upon the map data.
 This could be calculated, for example, based upon the distance from the downtown area, airport, the nearest park or body of water.

 ## Sprint #4 - Statistical data analysis